 What cigars should you give someone when you don't know what he or she smokes?

 There are of course no hard and fast rules.
 The idea that men smoke thick cigars whilst women smoke only slim ones is totally out of date.
 However we can help you in the right direction.
 You might, for instance, consider buying an assortment box or case containing a variety of cigars to enable the recipient to discover his or her favourite.
 You can, of course, choose exceptionally festive cigars such as Hajenius' Cigar of the year - a fine, exceptionally mild after-dinner cigar for a special occasion.

 What is a cigar 'society' and how can I join one?

 A cigar society is a club of cigar-enthusiasts who meet regularly to smoke cigars together, to discuss them - and above all to enjoy them.
 Most cigar societies are of a more or less private nature, and membership is not always easy to obtain.
 Inquire at your local specialized tobacconist or the Hajenius franchise holder in your neighbourhood; they will certainly be able to give you more information about cigar societies.

 Where can I buy Hajenius cigars?

 Hajenius cigars have been available at the House of Hajenius in Amsterdam since 1826.
 They are also obtainable from a select number of specialised tobacconists, the Hajenius franchise holders. â€˜Hajenius concessionnairesâ€™.
-And if you soon plan to eat out then know that the better restaurants also offer a good selection of Hajenius cigars.
+And if you soon plan to eat out then know that the better restaurants also offer a selection of Hajenius cigars.